Cross-Modal Generative Augmentation for Visual Question Answering: Model

 Here, $V$, $Q$, $A$\ are used to denote the input image, question, and the answer respectively.
-Figure \ref{fig:model} shows the structure of variational auto-encoder of VQA. $Q$, $A$ are the two latent variables introduced to represent questions and answers, respectively.
-The variational lower bound is:
+Figure \ref{fig:model} shows the structure of variational auto-encoder for VQA. $Q$, $A$ are the two latent variables introduced to represent questions and answers, respectively.
+The training objective consists of the variable lower bound and the cross-entropy (CE) loss for VQA classification:

-where \textbf{encoder} $q_{\phi}(Q,A|V)$ is the augmentation sampler that generates corresponding QA pairs for given images, and $p_{\theta}(V,Q,A)$ is the joint distribution that regularises the QA samples.
+where $q_{\phi}(Q,A|V)$ is the generator that generates corresponding QA pairs for given images and can be factorised into answer generator $q_{\phi}(A|V)$ and question generator $q_{\phi}(Q|V,A)$; $p_{\theta}(V,Q,A)$ is the cross-modal distribution that regularises the QA samples, and $p_{\psi}(A|V,Q)$ is the multi-label classification loss for VQA.
+Note that the lower bound will act as a confidence measure of generate QA pairs and will be used to reweigh the cross-entropy loss while training the downstream VQA model.

-The overall architecture of our generative model is illustrated in Figure \ref{fig:model} and the training steps are summarised as follows: \begin{enumerate} \item Pretrain the joint distribution of three modalities on the VQA dataset to learn prior knowledge on cross-modal interactions; \item Optimise the augmentation sampler to generate QA pairs by first predicting answers from the image and then generating question; \item Sample QA pairs for additional unlabelled images to assist large-scale training on the downstream VQA task. \end{enumerate}
+The overall architecture of our generative model is illustrated in Figure \ref{fig:model}.
+The training steps are summarised as follows: the joint distribution of three modalities (V, Q, and A) is modelled to learn prior knowledge on cross-modal interactions; optimise the generator to generate QA pairs by first predicting answers from the image and then generating question; sample QA pairs for additional unlabelled images to assist large-scale training for VQA.